Hacran Dias

 Hacran Dias (born 16 May 1984) is a Brazilian mixed martial artist who formerly competed in the featherweight division of the Ultimate Fighting Championship.
-He is ranked #5 in the ACA lightweight rankings.
 In 2015, Dias was the #9 featherweight in the world by Sherdog.

 Mixed martial arts career

 Background and training

 Hacran Dias is a part of the Nova Uniao fight team.
 Over his career Dias has fought in the lightweight division primarily in Shooto Brazil and M-1 Challenge.
 During this span, Dias amassed a record of 20 wins, one loss, and one draw.
 Noted primarily for his methodical approach to grappling, Dias also trains with noted fighters José Aldo, Renan Barão and Marlon Sandro.

 The Ultimate Fighter: Brazil

 In January 2012 it was revealed Dias was one of 300 first-stage applicants for The Ultimate Fighter: Brazil.